bogue89/darkjs/README.md

 Darkjs
 -

 An auto-generated darktheme styling with js import using webpack as dev enviroment.
-This is a test
+This is a test.
+This is the second test

 ## Quick start